-Jake Flint is a Red Dirt singer/songwriter who resides in rural Mounds, Oklahoma.
+Jake Flint is a Red Dirt singer/songwriter who resides in rural Claremore, Oklahoma.
 Jake was born in 1985 and raised in the oilfield boom town of Holdenville in South Eastern Oklahoma, the son of a wildcat oilman and a hard-working mother of two.
 He was transplanted to Tulsa, Oklahoma where Jake says he was always the “outcast country kid in the city.”

 Jake’s first introduction to playing music was a result of his father having been diagnosed with A.L.S. or Lou Gherig’s Disease and was not able to physically provide interaction to his son.
 Concerned about not being able to participate with Jake in sports, his father commissioned a couple of his lifelong best friends to teach Jake to play guitar and take him to regional bluegrass festivals.
 Jake discovered a love of bluegrass music which soon transitioned into a love for jam bands such as Phish, String Cheese Incident, and Bela Fleck & The Flecktones.
 It was at this time that Jake was inspired to write his own music.